ramnathnayak07/Vaatavaran/README.md

 The basic Webpage of this project is created using HTML and styling of the webpage is done using CSS with minor functionalities required fulfilled through JavaScript.

-On Back-end part PHP with Xampp Hosting was implemented for storing user data into phpMyAdmin server with help of MySQL.

 Netlify - <br>
 Github pages - <a href="https://ramnathnayak07.github.io/Vaatavaran/">Click Here</a><br>